CodeDogandCat/learngit/readme.txt

-Git is a version control system.
+Git is a version controller.
-Git is free softwore.
+Git is a project repository.